 In fact, outdoor cats usually have large territories to defend.
 So they might actually feel stressed and anxious if you’re not letting them venture outside.

 So start gradually with supervised outdoor activities with your cat.
 Play together in your backyard regularly, or take them on short walks outside.
 This will give your cat the opportunity to interact with other animals, including other cats.
+Which, with time, can help them feel less anxious when you’re gone.

 💡Worried about your cat’s safety outdoors?
 Follow their every step in real-time with your trusty Tractive device.